AryanKaji/beginner_Solidity_Contract/README.md

 1. **HelloWorld.sol**
    A simple contract that stores and returns the string "Hello, World!".
    - Functionality:
-      - getMessage() – Returns the stored message.
-      - setMessage(string _message) – Updates the stored message.
+      - sendGreetings(string memory _greetins) – Updates the stored message.

 2. **Counter.sol**
    A contract that keeps track of a counter with increment, decrement, and